DEDSHOT007/CodeLife/README.md

-# CodeLife
+﻿ # CodeLife Project
-The Intelligent Cyber Range .
-An AI-Powered Hub for Cybersecurity Synthesis and Operations .
+This is the main repo for CodeLife: The Intelligent Cyber Range.